Anticipating the Millennium

 • Postmillennialism views the millennium symbolically as the church age, where the Gospel gradually triumphs, Christianizing society and bringing peace.
 Christ returns after this “golden age” (sometimes linked to Kingdom Now theology).

 • Premillennialism holds that Christ returns before a literal 1,000-year earthly kingdom.
-Most evangelicals favor this, expecting a tribulation beforehand.
+Most evangelicals favor this, expecting a seven-year tribulation beforehand.

 • Variants of Premillennialism include: